 Nonetheless, federal subsidies to agriculture were still quite small going into the 1920s.
 The USDA was focused on producing statistics, funding research, and responding to problems such as pest infestations.
-But calls for direct subsidies to farmers began to intensify, and in 1929 the Agricultural Marketing Act created the Federal Farm Board, which tried to raise commodity prices by stockpiling production.
-After spending $500 million, this first major farm boondoggle was abolished in 1933.
+But calls for direct subsidies to farmers began to intensify, and in 1929 the Agricultural Marketing Act created the Federal Farm Board, which tried to raise commodity prices by stockpiling production.1 After spending $500 million, this first major farm boondoggle was abolished in 1933.

-In 1996, Congress finally enacted some pro-market agriculture reforms under the "Freedom to Farm" law.
-The law allowed farmers greater flexibility in their planting decisions and moved toward greater reliance on market supply and demand.
-However, the law did not end up cutting farm subsidies, as Congress expanded support in a series of large supplemental farm bills in the late 1990s.
-When the 1996 law was passed, subsidies were expected to cost $47 billion in total from 1996 to 2002, but ended up costing $121 billion.5
+Congress did enact pro-market reforms under the "Freedom to Farm" law of 1996.
+The law allowed farmers greater flexibility in planting and moved toward reliance on market supply and demand.
+But Congress reversed course in the late 1990s and passed a series of supplemental farm subsidy bills.
+As a result, subsidies that were expected to cost $47 billion over the seven years of the 1996 law ended up costing $121 billion.3

 Eight Types of Farm Subsidy

 1. Insurance.
 Crop insurance run by the USDA's Risk Management Agency has become the largest farm program with annual outlays of about $8 billion.6 Subsidized insurance protects against various business risks, such as adverse weather, low production, and low revenues.
 It covers more than 100 crops, but corn, cotton, soybeans, and wheat are the main ones.
 It subsidizes both insurance premiums and the administrative costs of the 19 private insurance companies that offer policies to farmers.